ButThouMust/kamaitachi-sfc-english/README.md

 I want to be able to change the name entry screen to support a limit of 10+ characters instead of 6 like in the original (**difficult**).
 - The code is used for naming the protagonist and his girlfriend, but also for certain points in the story where the player must enter the name of who they believe to be the killer in the murder mystery.
 Most characters' names are longer than six letters when translated into English.
 - Getting this right is very important, because solving the murder mystery opens up more routes and endings for the player to view.
+- See if it would be possible to use the game's VWF to print the name than have the characters monospaced.

 ## "Nice to have" items
 - Translate the end credits (medium).
 - Create a recompressor for the background graphics' tilesets. (**difficult**)
   - Translate a screen of credits that appears before the title screen.
   - Translate the logo on the title screen.
-  - Possibly translate a screen that parodies another Chunsoft game.
+  - Possibly translate a screen that references another Chunsoft game.